 M.U.D. produces stable, non-corrosive water, to minimize any potential of lead leaching from plumbing fixtures and solder.
 The District conducts monthly water quality tests for lead and it is NOT detected in source (raw) water, in the finished water that leaves our water treatment plants, or in the water in our distribution system (water mains).

-Nebraskans can order a lead in water test from the Department of Environment and Energy for a small fee.
-To order a test, call 402.471.2122 or visit the website.
+Nebraskans not enrolled in our Lead Service Replacement program, due to having a non-lead water service line, can order a lead in water test from the Department of Health and Human Services for a small fee.
+To order a test, call 402.471.2122 or visit the link below.

 M.U.D.’s water treatment is designed to not corrode plumbing fixtures, however there are steps you can take to further reduce the risk: